BHFDSC/CCU007_03/code/README.md

 Step 3
 Assign the 9 CHDs diagnoses, subgroups, complexity characteristics, treatment pathways  (including study outcome of treatment pathway age) to individual patients using NCHDA data.

-The code (in R) have been shared in CHAMPION project: Congenital Heart Audit: Measuring Progress In Outcomes Nationally https://github.com/UCL-CORU/CHAMPION-work-stream-2.
+The code (in R) and code list have been shared in CHAMPION project: Congenital Heart Audit: Measuring Progress In Outcomes Nationally https://github.com/UCL-CORU/CHAMPION-work-stream-2.

 Step 4